petabridge/docker-splitter/README.md

-# ClusterSplitter
+# docker-split
-ClusterSplitter - Induce a split-brain condition in a cluster created using docker-compose
+docker-split - Induce a split-brain condition in a cluster created using docker-compose

 ## SYNOPSIS
-`ClusterSplitter CLUSTER NETWORK COMMAND`
+`docker-split CLUSTER NETWORK COMMAND`

 ## DESCRIPTION
 Create a split-brain condition in the `CLUSTER` docker cluster inside the `NETWORK` docker network.